wix-incubator/DetoxSync/IdleStatusDocumentation.md

 # Idle Status Documentation

-DetoxSync provides the `idleStatusWithCompletionHandler:` method as means to query the sync system’s status.
+DetoxSync provides the `+[DTXSyncManager idleStatusWithCompletionHandler:]` method as means to query the sync system’s status.
 The completion handler is called with a string, describing the status.

 [Detox](https://github.com/wix/Detox) uses this API to drive its `--debug-synchronization` implementation.